Emergency Room Career Options and Education Requirements

 Providing patients with diagnosis and treatment, emergency rooms are primary care facilities that handle a wide range of urgent conditions.
 In ERs, emergency medical technicians bring patients into the care of doctors and nurses.
 Careers in emergency medicine require various amounts of education.
 Health care providers in emergency rooms work under time constrictions and perform triage, the prioritization of patients and medical supplies.

-Emergency Room Physicians
+Emergency Room Doctors

 In emergency rooms (ERs), doctors perform medical tests on patients in order to diagnose conditions such as poisoning or heart attack.
 Emergency room physicians also write prescriptions and perform complicated medical procedures, such as suturing deep cuts.
 One of the most important functions of emergency room doctors is triage: evaluating patients to determine who needs help most urgently.
 This allows them to maximize the efficiency of treatment and medical supplies.